Woman reads patient information leaflet

 Plain language medicines information

-As you know, patients need clear information for their wellbeing and safety.
+Patients need clear information for their wellbeing and safety.
 Dangerous misunderstandings can happen because:

 FDA requires easy-read medicines info